18 Most Common Python List Questions

 What’s A Python List Exactly?

 Lists are one of the four built-in data structures in Python, together with tuples, dictionaries, and sets.
 They are used to store an ordered collection of items, which might be of different types but usually they aren’t.
-The elements that are contained within a list are separated by commas and enclosed in square brackets.
+Commas separate the elements that are contained within a list and enclosed in square brackets.
 Just like in this example:

 You see that the second variable